 The Need for Complete Understanding of the Project Scope of Work and Submittal Requirements

-To achieve this, the project must have a complete and comprehensive Work Breakdown Structure (WBS) that takes into consideration the different building systems that details the project’s scope of work.
+To achieve this, the project must have a complete and comprehensive Work Breakdown Structure (WBS) that takes into consideration the different building systems that detail the project’s scope of work.
 It is highly recommended to use a proven breakdown structure like the UniFormat™ which provides a globally acceptable breakdown structure for capital projects.
-Of course, this WBS can be modified and expanded to cover additional building systems that it might be needed by the project and not covered by the UniFormat™.
+Of course, this WBS can be modified and expanded to cover additional building systems that might be needed by the project and not covered by the UniFormat™.

 The next step should be to align the project’s technical specification sections required to deliver the scope of work at the lowest level of the WBS.
-Usually, technical specifications will be organized by the MasterFormat™ which is a globally recognized specifications-writing standard for most building projects.
+Usually, technical specifications will be organized by the MasterFormat™, which is a globally recognized specifications-writing standard for most building projects.
 It should be noted that it is very common to have the same specification section repeated under different WBS levels for which the decision on where it will be assigned depends on when it will be first needed as per the project schedule.
-The example below shows that for the “A101001 wall foundations”, there could five specification sections that could be needed to cover the scope requirements for completing wall foundations.
-Those are specification sections 033000, 042000, 071000, 075000 and 079000.
+The example below shows that for the “A101001 wall foundations”, there could five specification sections needed to cover the scope requirements for completing wall foundations.
+Those are specification sections 033000, 042000, 071000, 075000, and 079000.